📍7999 Dagget St A-12, San Diego, CA 92111 🕒Open 7 days · 8 AM – 12 AM · 628-588-9899

 How to come in

-Walk in any day from 8 AM to midnight at 7999 Dagget St A-12, San Diego.
+Come in for a Swedish session any time, 8 AM through midnight, at 7999 Dagget St A-12.
 Free parking right out front.
 No appointment needed.
 Want a private room ready when you arrive?
 Send us your arrival time on the bottom right.
 Or call 628-588-9899 to speak with the front desk.
-Honest flat-rate pricing — $50 for 30 minutes, $60 for the full hour — same every visit, every guest, every day.
+Honest flat-rate pricing — $50 for a 30-min Swedish, $70 for a full hour — same every visit, every guest, every day.

 San Diego context: who we serve